yangchihyuan/RobotNurseHelper/Kebbi/README.md

 ```
 You need to log out and log in to activate your new group privilege.

+On the Kebbi robot, you need to enable its USB debugging mode.
+Kebbi's OS is Android 9, and you need to click "About Kebbi" (關於凱比) 10 times to turn on the Android developer mode.
+When the Android developer mode is available, go to the "Developer Options" and enable the "USB debugging".
+After connecting to PC, you will see a dialog window to confirm your intention to connect this Android device to this PC.
+Here, you need to key in the ADB (Android Debug Bridge) password !Q@W#E$R to ensure this step.

 There is another way to install our app through an APK file.
 From the Android Studio, create an APK and manually copy the APK file to a micro SD card.
 Insert the micro SD card into Kebbi's head socket, which is hided by a rectangle plastic lid.
 Launch Kebbi's file manager to open the APK file and install our app.